git-pull/website/code_explorer/django-vs-flask-2017.rst

 Django is best suited for RDBMS-backed websites.
 Flask is good for corner cases where you wouldn't benefit from Django's deep intergration with RDBMS.

-When I use Flask, I miss the comforts a full-fledge framework provides.
+When using Flask, it's easy to miss the comforts a full-fledge framework provides.
 Django's extension community is more active.
 Django's ORM is superb.
-Flask developers will be forced to reinvent the wheel to catch up for things that'd otherwise be quick wins with Django.
+Flask developers will be forced to reinvent the wheel to catch up for things that'd be quick wins with Django.

 Where both excel is prototyping.
 Getting an idea off the ground fast, and giving you the ability to chisel away fine-grain details after.
 Python